Updated: March 12, 2026 5 minutes Published: March 17, 2025

 To get started with AI in manufacturing, simply:

-1. Identify where AI can make the biggest impact;
+1. Identify where AI can make the biggest impact

-2. Find the right AI development partner;
+2. Find the right AI development partner

-3. Develop a pilot project before scaling factory-wide;
+3. Develop a pilot project before scaling factory-wide

-4. Train your workforce and optimize;
+4. Train your workforce and optimize adoption

 Why choose Bits Orchestra as a partner?
 We’ve mastered the use cases and trends in AI analytics for manufacturing — and our experience spans over eight years.
 With us, you can handle AI-powered business process management software development, quality control software creation, and more.